aryansingh-dev26/mission-strong-independent/README.md

 # 💪 Mission: Strong & Independent

-## About Me
+## 👋 About Me

 Hi, I'm **Aryan Singh**.

-I'm a 3rd-year B.Tech Computer Science student from India.
+I'm a B.Tech Computer Science student from India.

-This repository documents my journey from knowing almost nothing about programming to becoming a Software Engineer and eventually an AI Engineer.
+This repository documents my journey from complete beginner to becoming a **Software Engineer** and eventually an **AI Engineer**.

-I believe in one simple philosophy:

 > **Consistency beats intensity.**